4rjunc/SOURNAL/README.md

 #### Commands

 You can use any normal anchor commands.
-Either move to the `anchor` directory and run the `anchor` command or prefix the command with `npm run`, eg: `npm run anchor`.
+Either move to the `anchor` directory and run the `anchor` command or prefix the command with `yarn run`, eg: `yarn run anchor`.

 #### Sync the program id: